- Resource Categories

 A guide to finding replacement magnetic field sensors in the Sensor Solutions Catalog.

-Magnetic field sensors are commonly used for non-contact speed measurement.
-Determining a replacement that will work in a specific application can be difficult.
+Magnetic field sensors are commonly used for non-contact speed, count, or position measurement.
+Replacing a sensor for a specific application can be difficult.
 Sensor Solutions magnetic field sensors are designed using a modular manufacturing concept.
 This allows us to put the same sensor functions into a wide variety of packages with the shortest lead-times in the industry.
 Currently over 6,000 unique sensors are available in our Catalog.
 This Application note specifically discusses Hall Effect and other sensors used to measure speed and provides guidance in selecting the appropriate options for your application when searching for a replacement speed sensor.

-If you would like assistance in selecting a sensor, you can contact our Engineering or Sales Departments via email.
-Or you can call us at 970-879-9900.
+If you would like assistance in selecting a sensor, contact our Engineering or Sales Departments, or you can call us at 970-879-9900.

 Determining the Sensor Type and Characteristics